Housing Conditions Handbook

 If I File a Case, Will My Landlord Try and Evict Me?

 It's illegal for a landlord to try to evict you just because you complained about problems in your home or filed a Housing Conditions case.
 But, suing your landlord might make them more likely to try to evict you if you are behind in your rent.
-If you're worried that your landlord might try to evict you, call:
+If you're worried that your landlord might try to evict you, contact:

-• Legal Aid DC at 202-628-1161; or
+• Legal Aid DC at 202-628-1161 or online; or

 • The Landlord Tenant Legal Assistance Network (LTLAN) at 202-780-2575.